 Fun Ways to Celebrate Food Holidays

 Arguably the best way to celebrate any food holiday is by making the food yourself!
 Chef-led cooking classes are a fun way to do just that, whether you’re looking to make authentic tacos, a perfect pizza or the ultimate cheeseburger.
-You’ll find cooking classes in Philadelphia, cooking classes in Dallas and beyond.
+You’ll find cooking classes in Philadelphia, cooking classes in Dallas, cooking classes in Paris and beyond.
 Find a cooking class near you today to get started.

 If you don’t have any local cooking classes near you, or you simply prefer staying home, online cooking classes are the perfect solution.
 You’ll tune in to live cooking lessons from chefs from all over the world, right from the comfort of your own kitchen.

 Or, skip the cooking altogether and let an expert handle your fun foodie holiday.
 Private chefs come to you with all of the ingredients, equipment and skill necessary to cook a gourmet meal.
-You'll find private chefs in NYC, private chefs in San Diego and other cities.
+You'll find private chefs in NYC, private chefs in San Diego, private chefs in Bristol, UK and other cities.
 Treat yourself by finding a private chef near you today.